JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_local_Flegrei.md

 #### 1. Download all data for region

-You will need to download the zipped folder containing all files from: https://seafile.rlp.net/f/ff2c8424274c4d56b1f7/ Make sure that you are in the unzipped directory.
+You will need to download the zipped folder containing all files from [here](https://seafile.rlp.net/f/ff2c8424274c4d56b1f7/).

+Make sure that you are in the unzipped directory.

 #### 2. Geomorphology

-Load both the the shape (.shp) files contained in "./Geomorphology/*.shp" inside Paraview:
+Load both the the shape (.shp) files contained in "./Geomorphology/*.shp" inside Paraview.
+In the following figures we show the Cartesian representation (not geolocalized - left) and the UTM (UTM).
+Our shape files can only be loaded in the cartesian:

 ![Tutorial_Flegrei_Geomorphology](../assets/img/Flegrei_Geomorphology.png)